 Limonana is an easy mint lemonade from the Levantine/Middle East region.
 It comes together in no time, and the mint makes it extra refreshing – just what a warm summer’s day needs.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-Being brought up in the UK, lemonade meant Sprite and similar sodas/fizzy drinks.
-Then when I came across what lemonade was in the US, it felt like such an American image of selling it on street corners.
+Being brought up in the UK, lemonade meant Sprite/7-UP and similar sodas/fizzy drinks.
+Then when I first came across what lemonade was in the US, all I could think was the classic American image of selling it on street corners.

-Then I thought about it: it’s really the same as the citron pressé I loved when we were in France as a child.
+Then I thought about it more.
+I realized it’s really the same as the citron pressé I loved when we were in France as a child.
 And many more countries have their own take on enjoying lemon in drinkable form.

 If you think about it, it’s no surprise that in many places around the world where lemons are grown, some form of lemon drink is popular in the summer.
 Lemon is, after all, very refreshing and it’s a great way to use the popular crop.
 Lemons are high in vitamin C and said to help digestion, amongst other things.

 Limonana is believed to have originated in Turkey or Syria.
 It’s popular across the Levantine region from Lebanon and Israel to Cyprus and Egypt.
 The main way it is different from a “classic” lemonade is that it is made with mint.

 Mint is also a popular ingredient in the region.
 It is probably most popularly known as one of the herbs in tabbouleh salad, but you’ll find it in many dishes and used as a garnish.
 It adds a lovely freshness that’s perfect in a hot climate.

 Where does the name come from?